-other credit opportunities.
+Asset Manager will manage one or more funds (the "Funds").
+The Funds may consist of managed collateralized loan obligations ("CLOs") and other securitization vehicles, as well as other funds and investment instruments or managed accounts that may hold debt, which may be syndicated or distressed, or other credit opportunities.
 In addition to managing the Funds, from time to time, Asset Manager may invest in debt and/or equity securities issued by certain of the Funds.
-Asset Manager also may act as sub-adviser or sub-manager to private investment funds.7
+Asset Manager also may act as sub-adviser or sub-manager to private investment funds whose investment advisers are not the External Investment Adviser or affiliates thereof.

 The Company believes that the requested relief is in the public interest and consistent with the protection of investors and the purposes fairly intended by the policy and provisions of the 1940 Act.
-As discussed in greater detail below, the Commission has granted relief similar to that being requested herein to Ares Capital Corporation, Kohlberg Capital Corporation, American Capital, Ltd., Baker, Fentress & Company, PMC Capital Inc., Broad Street Investing Corporation, and General American Investors Company, Inc. The Company and any other majority-owned subsidiaries that rely on the relief will comply with the terms and conditions in this Application, including that the Company will continue to hold, directly or indirectly, 50% or more of Asset Manager and any wholly-owned subsidiary of Asset Manager.
+As discussed in greater detail below, the Commission has granted relief similar to that being requested herein to Ares Capital Corporation, Kohlberg Capital Corporation, American Capital, Ltd., Baker, Fentress & Company, PMC Capital Inc., Broad Street Investing Corporation, and General American Investors Company, Inc. Applicants will comply with the terms and conditions in this Application, including that the Company will continue to hold, directly or indirectly, 50% or more of Asset Manager.

 II.
-THE COMPANY
+THE COMPANY AND THE INVESTMENT ADVISER